Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Decomposition of the region of attraction, maximum positively invariant set, and global attractors

 \begin{remark} The reachable set from an initial set $X_\I \subset X$ in time $T$

 can be obtained by time reversal, i.e. by $S_T = R_T$ for $X_\T := X_\I$ and the dynamics given by $\dot{x} = -f(x)$. \end{remark}

-\begin{definition}[Maximum positively invariant set] For a dynamical system the maximum positively invariant (MPI) set is the set of initial conditions $x_0$ such that the solutions $\varphi_t(x_0)$ stay in $X$ for all $t \in \R_+$. \end{definition} The MPI set will be denoted by $M_+$ in the following.
+\begin{definition}[Maximum positively invariant set] The maximum positively invariant (MPI) set for a dynamical system (\ref{eq:x'=f(x)}) with constraint set $X$ is the set of initial conditions $x_0$ such that the solutions $\varphi_t(x_0)$ stay in $X$ for all $t \in \R_+$. \end{definition} The MPI set will be denoted by $M_+$ in the following.